Hamburger Hill: Plot

-The battalion is ordered to reconnoiter a nearby mountain but is unexpectedly diverted and commences an assault on Hill 937 which soon grows into the Battle of Hamburger Hill as unexpectedly determined resistance is encountered.
-The North Vietnamese, rather than using hit-and-run tactics, as they had in previous engagements, defend well-entrenched positions.
-The platoon is forced to attack the hill repeatedly against stubborn opposition.
-Between assaults, US air-strikes steadily strip away all vegetation with napalm and white phosphorus, leaving the hill a barren, scorched wasteland.
-In one assault, a battle-crazed and wounded Duffy, wielding an M60, seems on the verge of carrying the day as enemy resistance begins to crumble.
-Botched air support by helicopter gunships causes several friendly casualties, to the horror of Lt.
-Eden and his radio telephone operator, Murphy.
-The assault fails and Duffy is among the fatalities.
+Hill 937 soon becomes known as Hamburger Hill when unexpectedly determined resistance is encountered from NVA defenders in well-entrenched positions.
+The platoon attacks repeatedly against stubborn opposition.
+Between assaults, US air-strikes steadily strip away vegetation, leaving the hill a barren, scorched wasteland.
+In one assault, a battle-crazed and wounded Duffy, wielding an M60 machine gun, seems on the verge of overcoming enemy resistance but is killed by botched air support by helicopter gunships.